polytypic/f-omega-mu/README.md

-The implementation also supports dividing a program into multiple files via an `import` mechanism for types and values and an `include` mechanism for type defitions allowing references to HTTP URLs and files.
+The implementation also supports dividing a program into multiple files via an `import` mechanism for types and values and an `include` mechanism for type definitions allowing references to HTTP URLs and files.

 Please note that this is a hobby project and still very much Work-in-Progress with tons of missing features and probably more bugs than one could imagine.